 '''

 $ cd my-repository/

-$ workon my-repository-venv

-(my-repository-venv)$ pip install --editable .
+$ pip install -e .

-(my-repository-venv)$ pip install pip-tools
+$ pip install pip-tools

-(my-repository-venv)$ pip-compile
+$ pip-compile

 '''

 2. Python packages require a MANIFEST.in which specifies what files are part of the distributed package.
 You can update the existing file by running the following commands: